Audrey-Hermans/blog/_pages/en/index.md

 ### • [Blog](/tags/#english)
 This is my logbook.
-Notes from the winding road: stumbles and surprises, foggy mornings, sudden sunrises, and small wonders I don’t want to forget.
+Notes from the winding road: stumbles and surprises, foggy mornings, eddies in the water, stormy nights, and small wonders I don’t want to forget.

 ### • [Gallery](/fr/galerie)
 You know those strange little treasures tucked away in attics — or dreams?